j2commerce/guide/apps/apps/advanced-variable.md

 * Go to article manager and move to J2Store cart tab.
 * Navigate to Variants tab
-* Uncheck the Use as variants checkbox \(Don’t delete the varaints\) and click save.
+* Uncheck the Use as variants checkbox \(Don’t delete the variants\) and click save.
 * After saving, move to variants tab and click on Set option values to set the price prefix for option values.
 Refer the image below,